-Taylored Freight Services LLC, based in Los Angeles and founded in 1992, is a port-based, third-party logistics provider that specializes in warehousing, fulfillment, transportation and related value-added services to support the global supply chains of manufacturers and importers of apparel, accessories, toys and sporting goods.
+Taylored Freight Services LLC, ("Taylored", or the "Company") based in Los Angeles and founded in 1992, is a port-based, third-party logistics provider that specializes in warehousing, fulfillment, transportation and related value-added services to support the global supply chains of manufacturers and importers of apparel, accessories, toys and sporting goods.
 The Company manages six leased facilities near the Long Beach, CA, and New York, NY ports, totaling over 1.3M square feet.
 Taylored operates with ~70 non-union employees and provides services relating to inventorying merchandise including receiving, quality control and inspection, inventory management and control.

+Tempel Steel Company

-Tempel Steel Company is one of the world's largest independent manufacturers of magnetic steel laminations used in the production of motors and transformers.
+Tempel Steel Company (the "Company") is one of the world's largest independent manufacturers of magnetic steel laminations used in the production of motors and transformers.
 The Company has manufacturing operations in the U.S., Mexico, China and India, a distribution and steel services center in Canada and distribution centers in Pennsylvania and California.